Para leer en espanol, haga clic aqui; Si aad u akhrido farriintan oo ku qoran afka Soomaaliga, guji halkan

 “Too often people in Olympia make decisions that affect us without personal knowledge or consulting with us.” ~ Keith Allex, a painter with the Bellingham School District and a former Executive Board member.

-To learn more about some of the candidates that SEIU 925 has endorsed, keep reading:
+To learn more about some of the candidates that SEIU 925 members have endorsed, keep reading:

 Dave Paul for State Representative, 10th Legislative District (Whidbey Island, Camano, Mt Vernon) – votedavepaul.com